Místico: Return to NJPW (2016, 2019–present)

-All Elite Wrestling (2023–present)
+All Elite Wrestling / Ring of Honor (2023–present)

+Místico with Mascara Dorada as the ROH World Tag Team Champions in August 2026.
-On October 20, 2023, Místico made his All Elite Wrestling (AEW) debut on AEW Rampage against Rocky Romero, where he was victorious.

-In January 2024, it was announced the CMLL stars Místico, Hechicero, Máscara Dorada and Volador Jr. would represent their home promotion, in American partner promotion AEW, signalling Místico's return to the company.
-The four men appeared on the January 31 edition of AEW Dynamite, appearing ringside during Jon Moxley's singles match against Jeff Hardy.
-After being taunted by Moxley during the match, the four men attacked him after his victory, before being chased off by members of the AEW roster.
-The four men made their AEW in-ring debut as a team, during the February 2 edition of AEW Rampage, defeating Christopher Daniels, Matt Sydal, Angelo Parker and Matt Menard, in an 8-man tag-team match.
-On the May 29 episode of Dynamite, Místico participated in the Casino Gauntlet match to earn a shot at the AEW World Championship, but failed to win.
-On June 30 at Forbidden Door Zero Hour, Místico teamed with The Lucha Brothers (Penta El Zero Miedo and Rey Fénix) to defeat Los Ingobernables de Japón (Yota Tsuji, Titan, and Hiromu Takahashi).
+On October 18, 2023, Místico made his All Elite Wrestling (AEW) debut at a taping for Rampage, which aired two days later, defeating Rocky Romero.
+In January 2024, it was announced that Místico, Hechicero, Máscara Dorada and Volador Jr. would represent CMLL in AEW, signalling Místico's return to the company.
+On the January 31 episode of Dynamite, the four men appeared ringside during Jon Moxley's match against Jeff Hardy.
+After being taunted by Moxley during the match, the four men attacked him after his victory, before being chased off by Christopher Daniels, Matt Sydal, Angelo Parker and Matt Menard, whom they defeated on the February 2 episode of Rampage.
+On the May 29 episode of Dynamite, Místico returned to participate in the men's Casino Gauntlet match for a shot at the AEW World Championship.
+On June 30, at Forbidden Door Zero Hour, Místico and The Lucha Brothers (Penta El Zero Miedo and Rey Fénix) defeated Los Ingobernables de Japón (Takahashi, Titán and Yota Tsuji).

-On June 11, 2025 at Dynamite: Summer Blockbuster, Místico defeated Blake Christian and was confronted by MJF afterwards, leading to a match at Grand Slam Mexico on June 18, where Místico defeated MJF by disqualification.
+On March 13, Mistico made his return to the now sister promotion of AEW, Ring of Honor (ROH), after six years, teaming with Atlantis and Esfinge to defeat Euforia, Romero and Valiente.
+On June 11, 2025, after defeating Blake Christian at Dynamite: Summer Blockbuster, Místico was confronted by MJF, leading to a match at Grand Slam Mexico on June 18, where Místico defeated MJF by disqualification.
 After the match, MJF continued to attack Místico and unmasked him.
-On July 12 at All In, Místico participated in the men's Casino Gauntlet match, which was won by MJF.
+At All In on July 12, Místico participated in the Casino Gauntlet match, which was won by MJF.

+At Revolution on March 15, 2026, Místico and JetSpeed (Kevin Knight and "Speedball" Mike Bailey) defeated the Don Callis Family (Kazuchika Okada, Kyle Fletcher and Mark Davis) to win the AEW World Trios Championship, becoming a triple champion in both CMLL and AEW.
+After the match, it was announced that Místico had signed with AEW, while also keeping his contract with CMLL.
+On the April 8 tapings of Collision (aired on April 11), Místico and JetSpeed lost their titles to The Dogs (David Finlay, Clark Connors and Gabe Kidd), ending their reign at 25 days (27 days as recognized by AEW).
+On June 26, Místico and Dorada defeated Sammy Guevara and The Beast Mortos to win the ROH World Tag Team Championship.